 • A new road segment to complete the connection of neighborhoods along Beechnut Road

 • Extension of Fort Johnston Road to provide a connection to Alysheba Drive, Farm Market Road and Leeland Orchard Road.

 • A new turn lane from eastbound West Market Street to the westbound Route 7 on-ramp.

 VDOT is administering the project in cooperation with the Town of Leesburg and Loudoun County.

 VDOT awarded the design-build contract to the Shirley/Dewberry team on Oct.
 25, 2013.
-The team is performing survey, soils borings and final design of the project.
-Lane closures in January are anticipated for some of the survey and soil borings.
-Construction is scheduled for May 2014.
+Survey, soils borings and final design is underway with construction scheduled to begin in May/June 2014.

 Click image for a full-size view of the plans.

 Endorsements from Leesburg Town Council and Loudoun Board of Supervisors